chorvick/generatereadme/output/README.md

 ## Installation
-It is very easy to install just run on the command line.
+It is very easy to install

 ## Usage
-Very easy to use.
+Use it every day.

 ## License
-This application is covered under the Boost Software License 1.0.
+This application is covered under the GNU Affero General Public License v3.0.

 ## Contribution
-They are standard.
+They are very easy.

 ## Tests
-Please test it out.
-I have.
+Test away.

 ## Questions
-Contact the developers right away.
+Ask anything you like.

 ### Contact Information
-Please address inquiries to me on Github: [HenryHill] (https://github.com/HenryHill)
+Please address inquiries to me on Github: [henryhill](https://github.com/henryhill)

 Reach me by e mail at: hh@aol.com